 Interview Series on Sex and Disability

-The Sex and Disability interview series will debut at SEXPO 2023!
-For this interview series we will be discussing how people with disabilities are sexual beings.
+The Sex and Disability interview series debuted at SEXPO 2023!
+In this interview series, we discussed how people with disabilities are sexual beings.
 It is often assumed that people with disabilities are not interested in sex and moreover are not interested in relationships.
 This is not true!
-We wanted to open up the conversation by having interviews with disabled people who work in a variety of sex related fields.
+We wanted to open up the conversation by having interviews with disabled folks and those who work in a variety of sex-related fields.
+The interviews were recorded and have been posted below for folks to watch at their own leisure.

 Interviewees